 Day trip to Potsdam

 As I’ve already mentioned, one of the many perks of Berlin is how well-connected it is to its neighbouring cities.
 One day is nowhere near enough to explore everything the German capital has to offer, let alone venture outside of it.
 I always said that when I finally do come for longer, I will have to include Potsdam in my itinerary.
 It just so happened that not visiting Potsdam was my boyfriend’s one regret too, so we decided to plan a visit together.
-If you’ve been thinking about it as well, a post about our day trip from Berlin to Potsdam to learn how you can see most of the city’s attractions in one afternoon!
+If you’ve been thinking about it as well, check out my post about our day trip from Berlin to Potsdam to learn how you can see most of the city’s attractions in one afternoon!

 Where we ate in Berlin